resbaz/cookbook/README.md

   * Librarian who wants to help researchers with the latest digital research tools but not sure where to begin?!
   * Or perhaps you are like us: one of the new up and coming central University departments dedicated to helping researchers with digital tooling and data?!
 (Hint: we help you with all those research tools which are not Microsoft Office).

-Ok enough on whom and why you should read this, and onto the recipes!
+Ok enough on whom and why you should read this, and onto the ResBaz recipes!

 Ah wait, one more thing!
 This cookbook has been written via a GitHub wiki so that anyone can come along and rewrite it!
 In fact, we have used the metaphor of "cookbook" so that you can take any of the recipes and rewrite them to fit your organisational point of view.
 We have licensed this cookbook and all it recipes within it via a "creative-commons-share-alike" license which means you should expect other people to come along and copy your recipes so they can rewrite them as well <-- think about all the lovely new dishes we'll be able to share with one another!